 What should you do when one of your Sunday School pupils steals your wife's watch?

 Should you call the police?
-Should you begin a series of lessons on the Ten Commandments [scripture text], beginning with number eight?
-Should you spend at least one Sunday on the Last Judgment with plenty of fire and brimstone?
+Should you begin a series of lessons on the Ten Commandments, beginning with number eight (the one about stealing)?
+Should at least one Sunday be spent on the Last Judgment with plenty of talk about fire and brimstone?

 We were puzzled as to what to do.
 We were certain, however, that one of our ninth-grade class members had taken Barbara's watch on a particular Sunday morning.

 Most of the class members came from non-Christian homes.
 It was a racially mixed group which just a few months prior had been merely a list of names of prospects for our church's ninth grade department.